danielwrobert/jswp-advanced-gutenberg/README.md

-# Gutenberg Blocks Demo

-A small demo to get started with Gutenberg block development.
+# JS for WP: Advanced WordPress Block Development

+My code for following along with the JavaScript for WordPress course on [Advanced Gutenberg Development](https://javascriptforwp.com/courses/advanced-gutenberg-development/).

+Started from my [Gutenberg Blocks Demo repository](https://github.com/danielwrobert/gutenberg-blocks-demo), so codebase will differ from the [official course repository](https://github.com/zgordon/advanced-gutenberg-course).

 ## Installation & Development